 Play a preview of the project by pressing spacebar in After Effects.
 When you play the preview in After Effects, you’ll see a ton of placeholders fly across the screen.
 These placeholders need to be updated with our own assets to customize the intro.

 It’s easiest if you round up all of your photos and video footage into a single folder then drop your photos and videos into the placeholders.
-I’ll be working with footage from Storyblocks and images from Storyblocks.
+I’ll be working with footage from Storyblocks Video and images from Storyblocks.
 Feel free to use the assets provided in the dropbox link above or work with your own assets.

 4. Update the Intro Text

 As you start to play the preview, you’ll see placeholder text titled “Simple Opener” along with a gritty texture.
 When the preview starts playing, pause it, then double click on the layer titled Text 01 Precomposed.
 This will open a composite layer, and you can type over the placeholder text with your own copy.

 Switch back to the Customization composition and play a quick preview to see your customized text animation.
 That’s it!
 If you need to make a change, go back to the Text 01 Edit composition to do so.

 As you play the preview, you’ll see placeholders within the project.
 After Effects makes it easy to update placeholders with our own files so that you can easily customize your project.

 To update one of these placeholders, start by browsing the 01 Edit Here folder, then open 01 Insert Video, and finally Insert Media by Replacing Placeholders folder.
 When you get to this point in the folder tree, you’ll see all of the placeholder files.